 WARD 6 RESPOSIBLE DIRECTORATE/DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) Paving of the road from Falesizwe Secondary school to the Taxi Rank Infrastructure services Department of police, roads and transport.
-COGTA(MIG) Not yet done Upgrading of Zomba stadium Infrastructure services Department of sports arts and culture Not yet done Upgrading of the Taxi rank Infrastructure services Department of Police, roads and transport.
-COGTA(MIG) Not yet done Installation of street lights Infrastructure services Department of energy Not yet done Multipurpose centre Community services Department of sport arts and culture Not done Provision of refuse bins for household Community services Department of environment affairs Done, but not for all households Paving of roads in ward 6 Infrastructure services COGTA (MIG).
-Department of Police, roads and transport Not yet done Improvement of communication in the Ward Office of the Speaker Meetings are being held Provision of RDP houses in households with old falling apart houses.
-Office of the Municipal Manager(Town Planning) Department of human settlement RDP houses are being built in the approved sites Upgrading of water drainage next to Thuto ke Tsela Infrastructure services COGTA(MIG) Not yet done A need for Sites Office of the Municipal manager (Town planning) Department of human settlement Township establishment in process Upgrading and maintenance of gravel roads Infrastructure services Department of Police, roads and transport Street levelling and maintenance in progress Development of a well- managed dumping site's Community services Department of environment affairs Not yet done, dumping sites are cleaned once in a week Establishment of Home Affairs and Labour Department Community services Department of home affairs and department labour Not yet done Footbridge between Thabeng and Vergenoeg Infrastructure services COGTA(MIG) Not yet done A need for commonages Office of the municipal manager(LED) Department of agriculture Land audit has been completed, available camps will be advertised Stray animals are a big problem and needs to be addressed Community services and Office of the municipal manager (LED) Department of agriculture Pond masters have been appointed Upgrading and installation of more advanced water meter readers.
+COGTA(MIG) In progress Upgrading of Zomba stadium Infrastructure services Department of sports arts and culture Not yet done Upgrading of the Taxi rank Infrastructure services Department of Police, roads and transport.
+COGTA(MIG) Not yet done Multipurpose centre Community services Department of sport arts and culture Not done Provision of refuse bins for household Community services Department of environment affairs Previously done by Municipality Paving of roads in ward 6 Infrastructure services COGTA (MIG).
+Department of Police, roads and transport Not yet done Provision of RDP houses in households with old falling apart houses.
+Office of the Municipal Manager(Town Planning) Department of human settlement RDP houses are being built in the approved sites Upgrading of water drainage next to Thuto ke Tsela Infrastructure services COGTA(MIG) Not yet done A need for Sites Office of the Municipal manager (Town planning) Department of human settlement 700 sites approved for Frankfort Upgrading and maintenance of gravel roads Infrastructure services Department of Police, roads and transport DPRT assisting with Street levelling and maintenance Establishment of Home Affairs and Labour Department Community services Department of home affairs and department labour Not yet done Footbridge between Thabeng and Vergenoeg Infrastructure services COGTA(MIG) Not yet done A need for commonages Office of the municipal manager(LED) Department of agriculture Land audit to conducted and available camps to be advertised Stray animals are a big problem and needs to be addressed Community services and Office of the municipal manager (LED) Department of agriculture By-Laws to be developed Upgrading and installation of more advanced water meter readers.
 Infrastructure Services Department of water affairs Not yet done

-WARD 7 RESPOSIBLE DIRECTORATE/DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) Provision of water Infrastructure services Department of water affairs and COGTA(MIG) Done, contractor still on site to connect households Upgrading and maintenance of roads Infrastructure services Department of police, roads and transport.
-COGTA(MIG) Levelling and maintenance in progress Need for sewage network Infrastructure services COGTA(MIG) Not yet done/ Project in progress Street / high mass lights Infrastructure services Department of energy Not done Police station Community services Department of police roads and transport Not done A need for a clinic Community services and Office of the Municipal manager (Town planning) Department of health Not yet done School Community services Department of education Not done Early childhood development centre Community services Department education/ social development Not done Multi-purpose centre Community services Department of sport arts and culture Not done Emergency depot Community services Department of health Youth advisory centre and a Office of the Mayor and Department of sport and Youth advisory centre has been Library Community services. recreation developed, Library not yet done Need for residential sites Office of the municipal manager (Town planning) Department of human settlement Township establishment is on process Solar geysers Infrastructure services Department of energy Not yet done Creation of employment opportunity Office of the Municipal manager(LED) Department of social development Infrastructure projects and EPWP Development of the local economy Office of the municipal manager (LED) Department of social development LED strategy is being developed Upgrading of Water draining system in Phahameng Infrastructure services COGTA (MIG) Not yet done Foot bridge to be erected between Phahameng and Mtampelong Infrastructure services COGTA (MIG) Not yet done Installation of Electricity in all household Infrastructure services Department of energy Not yet done Social development offices Community services Department of social development Not done Traditional healers offices Community services Department of social development Not done
+WARD 7 RESPOSIBLE DIRECTORATE/DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) Upgrading and maintenance Infrastructure services Department of police, roads DPRT assisting with Levelling and of roads and transport.
+COGTA(MIG) maintenance Street / high mass lights Infrastructure services Department of energy Not done Police station Community services Department of police roads and transport Not done A need for a clinic Community services and Office of the Municipal manager (Town planning) Department of health A need registered for Namahadi School Community services Department of education A site identified Early childhood development centre Community services Department education/ social development Not done Multi-purpose centre Community services Department of sport arts and culture Not done Youth advisory centre and a Library Office of the Mayor and Community services.
+Department of sport and recreation Youth advisory centre has been developed, Library not yet done Need for residential sites Office of the municipal manager (Town planning) Department of human settlement 700 sites approved for Frankfort Solar geysers Infrastructure services Department of energy Not yet done Creation of employment opportunity Office of the Municipal manager(LED) Department of social development Employment currently created by Infrastructure projects Development of the local economy Office of the municipal manager (LED) Department of social development LED strategy to be reviewed Upgrading of Water draining system in Phahameng Infrastructure services COGTA (MIG) Not yet done Foot bridge to be erected between Phahameng and Mtampelong Infrastructure services COGTA (MIG) Not yet done Installation of Electricity in all household Infrastructure services Department of energy 466 HH currently being connected Traditional healers offices Community services Department of social development Not done

-TABLE: 25, Ward 8, Community Needs Action Plan
+TABLE: 35, Ward 8, Community Needs Action Plan